HandBrake/HandBrake-docs/source/en/latest/workflow/select-preset.markdown

 <!-- /.system-win -->

-If your device is not listed, or you wish to play your videos on a computer, choose the `Normal Preset` or `High Profile Preset`.
-The `Normal Preset` is fast and compatible across a wide range of softwares and devices.
-The `High Profile Preset` makes better quality videos that take up less space, leaving room for a second audio track in surround sound.
+If your device is not listed, or you wish to play your videos on a computer, the default `Fast 1080p30` preset is a good choice.
+It's fast and compatible across a wide range of softwares and devices.

 ## Custom presets